core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Each topic-configuration is represented as a link, where the link target is the URI of the topic-configuration resource.

 Each topic-data is represented as a link, where the link target is the URI of the topic-data resource.
+A topic-data link is an entry within the topic-configuration called 'topic_data_uri' (see {{configuration-properties}}).

 The list can be represented as a Link Format document {{RFC6690}}.
 The link to each topic-configuration resource specifies the link target attribute 'rt' (Resource Type), with value "core.pubsub.conf" defined in this document.